Skip to main content

 Torta Tre Monti

-The national cake of San Marino - five-layer wafer cake with hazelnut chocolate cream, covered in dark chocolate.
-See must-try foods for full description.
+San Marino's national cake: five wafer layers with hazelnut chocolate cream, coated in dark chocolate.
+See must-try foods for the full description.

 vegetarianContains: HazelnutsContains: DairyContains: Gluten